symblai/symbl-docs/api-reference/getting-started.md

 ---
 ### Base URL
-All our APIs use the base URL as `https://api.symbl.ai/` and endpoint definition as given below for all our services:
+All our APIs use the base URL `https://api.symbl.ai/` and endpoint definition as given below for all our services:

 ```shell
 https://api.symbl.ai/v1/